testfairy/docs/docs/021_SDK/60_Identifying_Your_Users.md

-TestFairy allows the developer to correlate sessions to app-specific information such as users, server-sessions or events.
+TestFairy allows developers to correlate sessions to app-specific information such as users, server sessions, or events.
-This is useful in cases where sessions are anonymous and or when sessions are related to server activities that are critical to understanding test behavior.
+This is useful in cases where sessions are anonymous or when sessions are related to server activities that are critical to understanding test behavior.

-Furthermore, TestFairy enables the identification of users with traits such as name, email or phone number.
-These traits will later be available for the developer to search upon, or review when looking at a specific session recording.
+Furthermore, TestFairy enables the identification of users with traits such as name, email, or phone number.
+These traits will later be available for the developer to search or review when looking at a specific session recording.

 <div data-duration-in="300" data-duration-out="100" class="docs-tabs w-tabs">
 	<div class="docs-tabs-menu w-tab-menu" style="flex-wrap: wrap;">